contentful/slash-developers/docs/tools/spacemanagement.md

 ## Import and Export Tools

 The export tool allows you to export all content, including content types, assets and webhooks; the import tool enables all the content to be imported into a new space.
-This tools replaces the space sync tool.
+These tools replace the space sync tool.

 Import Tool - [View on GitHub](https://github.com/contentful/contentful-import)
 Export Tool - [View on GitHub](https://github.com/contentful/contentful-export)